Authentic Lessons for 21st Century Learning

 • What do we now know about parallel lines when a transversal cuts through them?

-Display slide 9.
+Display slide 10.
 Pass out the Diving into the Vocab handout to each student.
-As a class, create definitions for parallel lines, transversal lines, corresponding angles, consecutive interior angles, alternate interior angles, and alternate exterior angles.
-With each definition and explanation, have students draw pictures on their own sheets so they can make connections visually as well.
-With each definition, also talk about how these angles are represented in a real-world setting.
-This should help students create their town maps in the next section of the lesson.
+Instruct them to create definitions for parallel lines, transversal lines, corresponding angles, consecutive interior angles, alternate interior angles, and alternate exterior angles as a class.

 Extend

-Display slide 11.
-Remind students of the activity they completed at the beginning of the lesson, when they looked at pictures and had to write captions for what they saw.
+Display slide 12.
+Remind students of the activity they completed at the beginning of the lesson when they looked at pictures and had to write captions for what they saw.
 Ask them what they see now in the picture on the slide after knowing more about angles in relation to parallel lines.

 After having a brief class discussion, set up a scenario where each student is the mayor of a new town and gets to help design its layout.
 Pose the following question to the class: What needs to be in a town for people to survive and thrive?
 Let them talk with their peers and then have a few students share their ideas with the class.

-Display slide 12.
-Pass out a white sheet of computer paper to each student.
-By now, students should be able to envision what components make up a town, including a grocery store, a school, etc. Students should now create their own blueprint of their dream town.
+Display slide 13.
+Pass out butcher paper or chart paper to each student and a copy of the City Design Rubric.
+By now, students should be able to envision what components make up a town, including a grocery store, a school, etc. Display slide 14 and explain to students they will create their own blueprint of their dream town.
 The town can be designed any way they would like, but it must have these components:

 • Name of the town